-Ukraine’s operation, “Spider’s Web”, took the Kremlin by surprise and sent shockwaves from targeted military airfields to destinations far away from the frontline.
+Ukraine’s recent “Spider’s Web” operation surprised the Kremlin and sent shockwaves from targeted military airfields to destinations far away from the frontline.
 Even though the final number of destroyed and damaged military planes decreased by half from an initial estimate of 40 to roughly 20, Ukraine managed to inflict substantial damage on strategic bombers using small tactical drones.
 This latest attack in a series of daring David-versus-Goliath operations put Russian military officials in an awkward position, especially on the eve of ceasefire negotiations scheduled between Russia and Ukraine in Istanbul, Türkiye.

-To understand the domestic reaction to this attack, we turned to ASD’s Russian Military Bloggers Dashboard, which tracks the outputs of notable war bloggers, sometimes referred to as “Z-bloggers”, on Telegram.
-In addition to expected criticism of Russia’s military command and appeals to retaliate against Ukraine with strategic nuclear weapons, we also discovered continued frustration with the state’s information response to unexpected setbacks on the battlefield and efforts to attribute the attack to the United Kingdom.
-We provide a brief overview of each theme and suggest how these findings can help to shape future responses to Russia’s kinetic and informational attacks.
+ASD’s Russian Military Bloggers Dashboard, which tracks the outputs of notable war bloggers, sometimes referred to as “Z-bloggers”, on Telegram, revealed some of the domestic reaction to this attack.
+In addition to expected criticism of Russia’s military command and appeals to retaliate against Ukraine with strategic nuclear weapons, the dashboard revealed continued frustration with the state’s information response to unexpected setbacks on the battlefield and efforts to attribute the attack to the United Kingdom.

 Criticism of Russia’s Military Command

 Military bloggers blamed high-ranking officials for failing to properly protect strategic bombers and offered various solutions to address this negligence, ranging from promoting younger staff to repression reminiscent of the Stalin era.
 Military correspondent Yuri Kotenok wrote that, in 2021, then-Russian Minister of Defense Sergei Shoigu advocated for the construction of hangars, yet four years later military officials used automobile tires placed on airplanes’ wings to protect them from drone attacks.
-Other bloggers also blamed Russia’s intelligence, aerospace forces (especially Commander-in-Chief Viktor Afzalov), and a reckless attitude toward the defense of aircrafts despite previous attacks on strategic bombers.
-Searching for improvements, military correspondent Alexander Sladkov advocated for strict government control over military production, blaming the so-called “garage military production complex” for enabling Ukrainians to assemble drones at a rented warehouse in Russia.
-Other Z-bloggers suggested replacing old commanders with “young, daring, and promising” ones, noting that, unlike in Russia, the armed forces of Ukraine support entrepreneurship.
-Yet other military commentators saw no other way to overcome bureaucracy except for a revival of Stalinist efforts.
+Other bloggers also blamed Russia’s intelligence, aerospace forces (especially Commander-in-Chief Viktor Afzalov), and a reckless attitude toward the defense of aircraft despite previous attacks on strategic bombers.
+Searching for improvement, military correspondent Alexander Sladkov advocated for strict government control over military production, blaming the so-called “garage military production complex” for enabling Ukrainians to assemble drones at a rented warehouse in Russia.
+Other Z-bloggers suggested replacing old commanders with “young, daring, and promising” ones, noting that, unlike the Russian armed forces, those in Ukraine support entrepreneurship.
+Still other military commentators saw no other way to overcome bureaucracy except for a revival of Stalinist efforts.

 Criticism of Russia’s Information Response

 War correspondents and analysts bemoaned the lost information battle and heavily criticized state media’s response to the attacks on bridges and airfields.
-Likely because the attacks occurred on Sunday, June 1, on the eve of negotiations in Istanbul, no official comments were made until hours after the attack, creating an information vacuum that was quickly filled with narratives promoted by the Ukrainian side.
-Thus, military bloggers correctly pointed out that the number of destroyed planes was lower than initially claimed, while also falsely claiming that drones attacked two, not four, airfields.
+Likely because the attacks occurred on Sunday, June 1, the eve of the Istanbul negotiations, no official comment came until hours after the attack, creating an information vacuum that was quickly filled with narratives promoted by the Ukrainian side.
+Thus, military bloggers correctly noted that the number of destroyed planes was lower than initially claimed but falsely claimed that drones attacked two, not four, airfields.
 Shortly after the attack, social media users circulated a video likely generated by artificial intelligence that featured multiple charred military jets, leaving Z-bloggers scrambling to debunk it.
-According to popular military blogs Rybar and Dva Majora, the Russian Armed Forces Main Operational Directorate requested that military Telegram channels, TV stations, and other news media stop discussing the attacks.
-Other bloggers complained that media initially described Ukraine’s attacks as “accidents”, “a bridge collapse”, a “derailment”, and an “ignition that is already extinguished”, while they should have been labeled, according to them, as “terrorist attacks”.
+According to Rybar and Dva Majora, popular military blogs, the Russian Armed Forces Main Operational Directorate requested that military Telegram channels, television stations, and other news media stop discussing the attacks.
+Other bloggers complained that media initially described Ukraine’s attacks as “accidents”, “a bridge collapse”, a “derailment”, and an “ignition that is already extinguished”, when they should have been labeled “terrorist attacks”.
 Military expert Vladislav Shurygin speculated that Danwatch and Der Spiegel’s publications about Russia’s nuclear weapons facilities at the end of May might have helped the Ukrainian military to identify strategic bombers.

 Calls for Retaliation and Nuclear Escalation

-Military bloggers emphasized the importance of a strong military response, even if they questioned officials’ ability to do so, and avowed that the attack on strategic bombers has brought the conflict to a new, nuclear level.
-Yuri Kotenok suggested that NATO countries might have assisted Ukraine in order “to break the nuclear parity”, so if Russia did not forcefully respond back, it would be a military and political defeat.
-Dva Majora declared that this attack was a reason to start nuclear strikes on Ukraine; otherwise, other countries would believe that anyone could attack Russia’s strategic bombers without consequences.
+Military bloggers emphasized the importance of a strong military response, even if they questioned officials’ ability to initiate one, and avowed that the attack on strategic bombers brought the conflict to a new, nuclear level.
+Yuri Kotenok suggested that NATO countries might have assisted Ukraine “to break the nuclear parity”, meaning that Russia must respond forcefully to prevent the attack from becoming a military and political defeat.
+Dva Majora declared that the attack was a reason to start nuclear strikes on Ukraine or other countries would believe that anyone could attack Russia’s strategic bombers without consequence.
 Other bloggers envisioned retaliation in the form of destroyed Ukrainian infrastructure or the assassination of local and foreign leaders.
-At the same time, several war bloggers questioned whether Russia had the political will to retaliate, while reminding the political establishment that Russian people do not accept weakness, half-baked decisions, or the inability to correct mistakes.
+At the same time, several war bloggers questioned whether Russia had the political will to retaliate, while reminding the political establishment that the Russian people do not accept weakness, half-baked decisions, or the inability to correct mistakes.

 Impact on Ceasefire Negotiations

-Z-bloggers almost unanimously condemned continuing ceasefire negotiations, warning that the attacks buried all peace initiatives and rendered them a “meaningless” “national humiliation”.
-Rybar described the situation as “zugzwang”, a situation in chess where it is disadvantageous for a player to move but they are compelled to do so by the rules of the game.
-By this logic, if Russia continued negotiations as usual, it would signal political weakness, but if the Kremlin escalated the conflict, there would be no guarantee that the country has the capacity to sustain a higher level of political and military confrontation.
-Bloggers also speculated that adversaries were trying to push Russia toward escalation on purpose, so that it would accept a 30-day ceasefire and pause its current advancement on the battlefield.
-Dva Majora proclaimed that ceasefire negotiations in Istanbul have already failed and that Ukrainians were inflicting maximum damage on Russia as Europe prepares for a possible attack in the future.
-Therefore, they proposed that during the meeting in Istanbul the Russian delegation should have presented not a memorandum, but an ultimatum: if Ukraine does not capitulate, Russia would use strategic nuclear weapons.
+Z-bloggers almost unanimously condemned continuing ceasefire negotiations, warning that the attacks buried all peace initiatives and rendered them “meaningless” and a “national humiliation”.
+Rybar described the situation as a “Zugzwang”, a situation in chess in which it is disadvantageous for a player to move even though they are compelled to do so.
+By this logic, if Russia continued negotiations as usual, it would signal political weakness.
+But if the Kremlin escalated the conflict, there would be no guarantee that the country could emerge victorious from greater political and military confrontation.
+Bloggers also speculated that adversaries were trying to push Russia toward escalation on purpose so that it would accept a 30-day ceasefire and pause its battlefield advances.
+Dva Majora proclaimed that the ceasefire negotiations had already failed and that Ukrainians were inflicting maximum damage on Russia as Europe prepared for a possible attack.
+They therefore proposed that the Russian delegation should have presented at the Istanbul talks not a memorandum, but an ultimatum: If Ukraine does not capitulate, Russia would use strategic nuclear weapons.

 Blaming UK and US Involvement